 Satellite Badminton Club

-The Satellite Badminton Club is a not for profit social badminton club, run by volunteers.
+The Satellite Badminton Club is a not-for-profit club run by volunteers.

-Our mission is to provide a fun and friendly environment for badminton players of all levels.
+Our mission is to provide a fun and friendly environment for badminton enthusiasts.

 Privacy Policy